No Exit: Plot

 Three damned souls, Joseph Garcin, Inèz Serrano, and Estelle Rigault, are brought to the same room in Hell and locked inside by a mysterious valet.
 They had all expected torture devices to punish them for eternity, but instead, find a plain room furnished in the style of the French "Second Empire".
-At first, none of them will admit the reason for their damnation: Garcin says that he was executed for being an outspoken pacifist, while Estelle insists that a mistake has been made; Inèz, however, is the only one to demand that they all stop lying to themselves and confess to their moral crimes.
+At first, none of them will admit the reason for their damnation: Joseph says that he was executed for being an outspoken pacifist, while Estelle insists that a mistake has been made; Inèz, however, is the only one to demand that they all stop lying to themselves and confess to their moral crimes.
 She refuses to believe that they have all ended up in the room by accident and soon realizes that they have been placed together to make each other miserable.
 She deduces that they are to be one another's torturers.

-Garcin suggests that they try to leave each other alone and to be silent, but Inèz starts to sing about execution and Estelle vainly wants to find a mirror to check on her appearance.
+Joseph suggests that they try to leave each other alone and to be silent, but Inèz starts to sing and Estelle vainly wants to find a mirror to check on her appearance.
 Inèz tries to seduce Estelle by offering to be her "mirror" by telling her everything she sees but ends up frightening her instead.
-It is soon clear that Inèz is attracted to Estelle, Estelle is attracted to Garcin, and Garcin is not attracted to either of the two women.
+It is soon clear that Inèz is attracted to Estelle, Estelle is attracted to Joseph, and Joseph is not attracted to either of the two women.